Stages

 |---|---|

-protected: true | Cannot be set to false by the developer |
+protected: true | Cannot be set to false in the TUI |

-isTest: true | Cannot be set to false by the developer |
+isTest: true | Cannot be set to false in the TUI |

 dialect | Cannot be changed after config creation |